mdimado/Exploratory-Data-Analysis/README.md

 - Replacing with mean/median/mode: can be used on independent numerical variables. categorical features can be imputed with mode.
 - Algorithm imputation: Some ML algorithm supports to handle missing values in the dataset.
 Like KNN, Naive Bayes, Random forest.
 - Predicting the missing values: Prediction model is one of the advanced method to handle missing values.
 In this method, dataset with no missing value become training set and dataset with missing value becomes the test set and the missing value is treated as target variable

+### 2. Feature Scaling:
+- The method to rescale the values present in the features.
+In feature scaling, we convert the scale of different measurement into a single scale.
+It stndardizes the whole dataset in one range
+- When we are dealing with independent variables or features that differ from each other in terms of range of values or units of the features, then we have to normalize/standardize the data so that the difference of values doesn't affect the outcome of the data

+#### Standardization:
+Standard scaler ensures that each of the feature, the mean is 0 and the standard deviation is 1, bringing all the features to the same magnitude.
+(Standardization helps you to scale down your feature based on the stndard normal distribution)

+Standardization Formula:

+\[
+Z = \frac{X - \mu}{\sigma}
+\]

+Where:
+- \( Z \) = Standardized value (Z-score)
+- \( X \) = Original data point
+- \( \mu \) = Mean of the dataset
+- \( \sigma \) = Standard deviation of the dataset

 ---

 ## Topics Covered
 - [**Data Collection & Loading**](./Data_Collection_&_Loading.ipynb): Gather and load data from various sources.
 - [**Data Cleaning**](./Data_Cleaning.ipynb): Handle missing values and duplicates effectively.
+- [**Feature Scaling**](./Feature_Scaling.ipynb): Stndardization and normalization of numerical data
 ---

 ## Topics Not Yet Covered